Camira, Queensland: Education

 Camira State School is a government primary (Prep-6) school for boys and girls at 184-202 Old Logan Road (27.6213°S 152.9146°E).
 In 2018, the school had an enrolment of 617 students with 42 teachers (40 full-time equivalent) and 30 non-teaching staff (21 full-time equivalent).
 It includes a special education program.

+There are no secondary schools in Camira.
+The nearest government secondary schools are Woodcrest State College in neighbouring Springfield to the south and Bellbird Park State Secondary College in neighbouring Bellbird Park to the west.

 Amenities

 The Ipswich City Council operates a fortnightly mobile library service which visits the community centre.